 Once the student’s file is considered complete, an Award Letter will be mailed to the student, as notification of financial aid eligibility.
 The student accepts (or rejects) each type of aid offered, and follows all instructions included with the Award Letter to ensure continued processing and disbursement of funds to the student’s account at the University of Maine Bursar’s Office.

 For more information on the process, access to forms and additional information on financial aid, visit the University of Maine Graduate

 Other Sources of Funding

-Graduate Assistantship Waivers: awarded by the other offices and departments on campus and reported to the Student Financial Aid Office, these assistance programs are usually offered to full-time graduate students in return for the student’s efforts in research and/or teaching while working on a graduate degree (contact the Graduate School and/or academic department for more information).
+Waivers are awarded by the IMFA program as well as other offices and departments on campus and reported to the Student Financial Aid Office.
+These assistance programs are usually offered to full-time graduate students in return for the student’s efforts in research and/or teaching while working on a graduate degree (contact the Graduate School and/or academic department for more information).
 The Intermedia MFA has a number of both full-time and part time RA and TA positions that are awarded to students each year based on an application process.
 An open call is sent out to all Intermedia students, both those enrolled and those entering the following year, listing all positions and requesting applications.
 Awards are given for each year based on the student’s qualifications for the duties of the position, academic standing and financial need.
 For more information on the RA and TA positions see the RA/TA page.